-'''

-$ cge-cli query --opt-off optFilterPlacement types.rq
+\$ cge-cli query --opt-off optFilterPlacement types.rq

-'''

 Executing the above statement would execute the query with the filter placement optimization disabled.

-NOTE: If both the enabled and disabled flag options are specified, the flag will be considered as disabled.
+If both the enabled and disabled flag options are specified, the flag will be considered as disabled.
 There are some flags whose values cannot be changed regardless of the options given.

-CAUTION: Changing optimizer configuration can adversely affect query performance.
-Therefore, it is strongly recommend that the optimizer configuration be changed only when advised to do so by a Cray support engineer.
+CAUTION: Turning optimization off may result in significantly increased memory usage and/or performance degradation.
+Therefore, it is strongly recommended that the optimizer configuration be changed only when advised to do so by a Cray support engineer.